iclr-blogposts/2024/_posts/2024-05-07-the-n-implementation-details-of-rlhf-with-ppo.md

 ---

 **Reinforcement Learning from Human Feedback** (RLHF) has been an impactful technique for training modern language models such as ChatGPT.
-In our quest to research more on RLHF, this blog post closely examine OpenAI’s inaugural RLHF paper <d-cite key="Ziegler2019fine"></d-cite> published in 2019 together with its open-source codebase at available at [*openai/lm-human-preferences*](https://github.com/openai/lm-human-preferences).
+In our quest to research more on RLHF, this blog post closely examines OpenAI’s inaugural RLHF paper <d-cite key="Ziegler2019fine"></d-cite> published in 2019 together with its open-source codebase at available at [*openai/lm-human-preferences*](https://github.com/openai/lm-human-preferences).
 Despite being based on TensorFlow-1, the code base released by OpenAI is very well-evaluated and benchmarked, making it a good place to study RLHF implementation engineering details.

 We aim to: